Ewm24k/smartkiddo-verse/learning-adventureprompt.md

 ---

+## Layout mode
+Fullscreen fill behavior: **[SPECIFY: "FIT" to show the entire image with letterbox/pillarbox bars on mismatched aspect ratios, or "FILL" to cover the whole screen edge-to-edge on any device, cropping overflow — default to FIT if not specified]**

 ## Button behavior
 Specify what each button should do when clicked: **[DESCRIBE DESIRED BEHAVIOR]**

 The user will now upload a screenshot image.
-Once it's uploaded, begin the process above immediately — inspect the image, crop the assets, clean the background, and build the final HTML file — without asking for further clarification unless the button click behavior wasn't specified above.
+Once it's uploaded, begin the process above immediately — inspect the image, crop the assets (measuring true edges per Step 2, not guessing), clean the background, and build the final HTML file — without asking for further clarification unless the button click behavior wasn't specified above.